Ming dynasty (1368–1644), Jiajing period (1522–66)

 John Stewart Kennedy Fund, 1913

-This rice measure is adorned on each of its sides with Daoist figures in a landscape.
-The figure riding a black ox is Laozi (ca. 6th century B.C.), the reputed author of the Daodejing (The Classic of the Way and Its Virtue) and one of the most seminal figures in Daoism.
-As yet unidentified, the other three figures are attended by animals including a dragon, a dog, and a goat.
+This vessel’s shape identifies it as a rare example of a lacquer rice measure.
+Adorning each of its sides is a Daoist figure in a landscape.
+The man riding a black ox is Laozi (ca. sixth century B.C.), the reputed author of the Daode jing (The Classic of the Way and Its Virtue) and one of the seminal deities in the Daoist religion.
+The other three figures, as yet unidentified, are attended by animals: a dragon, a dog, and a goat.